 However, the written reasons of the Conduct Committee, and its published decisions, must make clear the amount of any fine ordered before any reduction for the respondent's inability to pay.
 This gives a clear public message regarding the sanction and the adjudged seriousness of the respondent's conduct.
 The extent of any reduction in the level of a fine is a matter of judgement for the Conduct Committee.
+However, where the respondent has gained financially from the misconduct, the Committee will be unlikely to reduce the level of fines below the amount of that financial gain.

 The combination of fines and costs (discussed below) should not be beyond the ability of the respondent to pay.
-If, in the opinion of the Conduct Committee, the combination of the two would be above this level, the costs should be reduced in priority to any fine.
+If, in the opinion of the Conduct Committee, the combination of the two would be above this level, the fines should be reduced in priority to any costs awarded.

-12. Regulatory orders
+14. Regulatory orders